Keeping your mouth, teeth and gums healthy is an important part of managing your diabetes.

 - Don’t smoke – smoking weakens your immune system, making it harder for you to fight a gum infection.
 And once you have gum disease, smoking makes it harder for your gums to heal.
 Get help with giving up smoking.

-- Keep your dentures clean – if you wear them, make sure you clean them regularly as a build-up of bacteria can lead to oral thrush.
+- Keep your dentures clean.
+Do not wear them when you are asleep.
+Make sure you clean them regularly as a build-up of fungi can lead to a type of thrush in the soft tissues under your denture.

 Remember to talk to your diabetes healthcare team for more advice if you need it.
 And give our helpline a call if you’re worried about complications and need more support.